scalableminds/webknossos/docs/users.md

   - __Team Manager:__ Manages a specific team.
 Team Managers are able to administrate [Tasks, Task Types and Projects](./tasks.md) belonging to that specific team.
 They are also allowed to activate newly registered users.
 Team managers are able to access all tracings that belong to users of their team.

   - __Admin:__ Manages the whole organization with all teams.
-Admins are able to do the same things as team managers, but across all teams.
+Admins are able to do the same things as team managers but across all teams.
 They can also give admin permissions to other users by using the `Grant Admin Rights` button at the top of the user list.
 Admins are able to access all tracings that belong to their organization.

-Only *Admins* and *Team managers* are able to see / access the `Admin` menu options in the navigation bar.
+Only *Admins* and *Team managers* are able to see/access the `Admin` menu options in the navigation bar.

-By default, each new dataset can only be accessed by the memebers of the organisation team.
+By default, each new dataset can only be accessed by the members of the organization team.
 Add or remove more teams to a dataset for fine-grained access controls.
 For more information dataset and access rights, [see the dataset guide](./sharing.md#general)

 ## Registering New Users